directus/directus/docs/guides/extensions/displays-relational-summaries.md

 ## Specify Configuration

 Displays have 2 parts, the `index.js` configuration file, and the `display.vue` view.
-The first part allows you to configure options and the apperance when selecting the display for a field.
+The first part allows you to configure options and the appearance when selecting the display for a field.

 Open the `index.js` file and update the existing information relevant to this display.
 Since you are working with relational fields, you need to change `types` value and add `localTypes` as well.
 This will ensure this display will